AsisRout/RadioProblem/README.md

 supports only one frequency are assigned to that frequency.

 Program runs like :
-python radio.py legacy constraints file
+python main.py legacy constraints file

+To check all three files as input change the file namme in line no. 134 in main.py

 Ouput : on successful running results.txt will generate where you will get the output